Zomatree/Ceasium/README.md

-# Caesium - Highly Reactive Database, in rust
+# Caesium - Highly Reactive Database
 NOTE: This is alpha software and bugs are prone to be in this, please submit issues and PRs to help fix them